From generalized permutahedra to Grothendieck polynomials via flow polytopes: Newton polytopes of Schubert and Grothendieck polynomials

 \section{Newton polytopes of Schubert and Grothendieck polynomials}

 In this section, we discuss the connection between left-degree sequences, Schubert polynomials, and Grothendieck polynomials discovered in \cite{pipe1} and relate it to their Newton polytopes.
-Our main theorem is as follows:
+Our main theorem is the following.